Stele Forest - Beilin Museum

 Pictures of the Sixth Room

-In the last room, the seventh is where a replica of The Secret Copybooks of Chunhua is kept.
+In the last room of Stele Forest, the seventh is where a replica of The Secret Copybooks of Chunhua is kept.
 The original Secret Copybooks of Chunhua, engraved in the year of Chunhua (992 AD) during the Song Dynasty, was a group of date-wood boards bearing calligraphy written by emperors, famous ministers and other skilled calligraphers.
 These copybooks were destroyed in a fire.
 Later during 1615 AD in the Ming Dynasty (1368 - 1644), new carvings based on the rubbings of the originals were made and these now shown in this room.